lwouis/qualite/README.md

 # Usage

 Qualite has no CLI interface.
-Instead you call it programmatically in TS.
+Instead you call it programmatically using TS.

-* Make a file which describe your quality steps, like `example.ts`:
+* Make a file which describes your quality steps, like `example.ts`:

   ```typescript
   import {Files, qualite, Verbosity} from 'qualite';